Scaling your Kantree deployment

 Application processes

-You can adjust the number of workers (4 by default) based on your machine processing power (CPU).
-A common formula for the number of workers you shoud use is 2x{number of CPU cores}+1
+You can adjust the number of Gunicorn workers based on your machine processing power (CPU).
+The default number is 2x{number of CPU cores}+1

 .